dmsul/econtools/doc/source/io.rst

 ``confirmer``
 -------------

-:py:meth:`~econtools.confirmer` is a drop-in function to quickly allow a script to get yes/no input from the user.
+:py:func:`~econtools.confirmer` is a drop-in function to quickly allow a script to get yes/no input from the user.
 It accepts a number of variations of ``yes``, ``Y``, ``YES``, etc., and will force a correct response by re-asking the question if an invalid response is given.